 -

-Low humidity – Hydrangeas prefer more humid climates.
-Utah’s dry air stresses plants.
+Low humidity – Hydrangeas prefer more humid air and Utah’s dry climate can cause moisture stress.

 -

-Insufficient water – Hydrangeas need moist soil Utah’s low rainfall leads to drought stress
+Lack of rainfall – Hydrangeas need consistent moisture and Utah’s low annual rainfall often leads to drought conditions.

 -